Gokyo Valley Trek

 Gokyo Valley Trek Overview

 One of the foremost well-known trekking goals within the Everest area is the Gokyo Valley Trek.
 It’s also considered a typical trek and is suitable for everybody.
-There are a total of 19 Gokyo lakes within the Gokyo Valley trek, and every one of them is part of the freshwater system.
-After we finish Gokyo Lake, we are able to see the Gokyo Ri, which is the highest hill at 5357 m that proudly stands straight towards Mount Everest.
+The trek passes by six pristine Gokyo Lakes within the Gokyo Valley, and every one of them is part of the freshwater system.
+After we finish Gokyo Lake, we are able to see the Gokyo Ri, which is the highest hill at 5,357 m that proudly stands straight towards Mount Everest.

 On the Gokyo Valley Trek, we are able to experience the culture of the famous Sherpas and learn first-hand about their renowned mountaineering skills, fascinating culture, and way of life.
 The beauty of mountains, lakes, glaciers, and ridges can be experienced with the Gokyo Ri Trek.
 Trekking in Gokyo valleys offers a great opportunity to view the Ngozumpa Glacier, known as the biggest in Nepal’s Himalaya.
 Gokyo’s fifth lake track is famous for large views of various mountains, including Mt.
 EverestCho-OyuLhotse, and Makalu, which can be seen clearly from Gokyo Ri above Gokyo Lake.
 You might even spot the elusive snow leopard!